-Because they’re synthetic with a rubber sole, these boots will protect your child’s feet from the elements.
-Plus, the insulation and plush lining will help keep your child’s feet warm.
+Because they’re synthetic with a rubber sole, these waterproof toddler boots will protect your child’s feet from the elements.
+Plus, the insulation and plush lining will help keep feet warm.

-These boots are made in the USA and are 6.4 inches high.
+The Kamik toddler snow boot is made in the USA.
+They are 6.4 inches high.
 They come in toddler sizes 5-10.